LMS Route: Nuneaton to Leamington

 Old Milverton Lineside Views: lnwr_oldmil1454a

-In this close up of image 'lnwr_oldmil1454', ex-LNWR 0-8-0
+Close up of image 'lnwr_oldmil1454' showing ex-LNWR 7F 0-8-0

-On the LNWR pre-grouping locomotives that were originally
+despite the initial extra building cost.
+On the LNWR pre-grouping locomotives

-'waste not' philosophy and boilers were only scrapped after they were life
+However, as the LNWR operated a 'waste not' philosophy and boilers were only

-expired, locomotives could over the course of their operational lives have
+scrapped after they were life expired, locomotives could, over the course of

-several changes of boilers of both configurations.
+their operational lives, be seen with several changes of boilers of both types.

-scrapped by Crew Works in the same month.
+it was withdrawn from Shrewsbury shed to be scrapped by Crew works in the same

 back